International Copyright Protection

 This treaty provides performers in audiovisual performances with various economic rights in audiovisual fixations.
 Performers in live performances are given the rights of broadcasting, communication to the public, and fixation.
 The treaty also requires contracting states to provide legal protection against circumvention of technical measures used by performers to protect their works.

-The above summaries address only some of the main points of each treaty, and omit numerous specific details for simplicity.
+The above summaries address only the main points of each treaty, and omit numerous specific details for simplicity.
 Please do not hesitate to contact me to discuss your specific needs in greater detail.